 The North Dakota Highway Patrol offers a competitive salary and excellent benefit package.

-While in training, recruit troopers receive a base salary of $4,200 per month.
+During training, recruits receive a base salary of $4,284/month.
 Room and board are provided at no cost.
-Salary after completion of training is $4,464 per month with annual salary increases provided on the basis of merit.
+After training, salary is $4,553/month with annual raises based upon merit.

-Each trooper is paid an unvouchered expense allowance of $200 per month after completing training.
+Troopers receive an unvouchered expense allowance of $200/month after completing training.

-All uniforms and equipment required for performance of duty are furnished by the North Dakota Highway Patrol.
+All uniforms and equipment required for the job are furnished by the North Dakota Highway Patrol.
 Troopers are assigned a vehicle to take home.

-Normal retirement age is 55 with 10 years of service, or when you reach the Rule of 80, whichever happens first.
+Normal retirement age is 55 with 10 years of service, or the Rule of 80 (age + years of service), whichever happens first.
 After normal retirement age, employees can retire with full benefits.

-The Rule of 80 is age plus years of service.
-You may count years of service while participating in the Highway Patrol Retirement System, Teachers Fund for Retirement and the North Dakota Public Employees Retirement System (NDPERS) towards years of service necessary to meet the Rule of 80.
+To reach the Rule of 80, you may count years of service while participating in the Highway Patrol Retirement System, Teachers Fund for Retirement, and the North Dakota Public Employees Retirement System (NDPERS).

 Highway Patrol troopers pay into Medicare but not into Social Security.